Skip to Content

 How long does it take to get my tax refund?

-In general, the IRS will process your refunds and issue payments within 21 days.
+People who e-filed their returns typically receive their refunds in less than 21 days.
 For paper filers, this can take much longer.
-However, the PATH Act, passed in 2015, stipulates that the IRS must withhold refunds until February 15.
+The PATH Act, passed in 2015, stipulates that the IRS must withhold refunds until February 15th.

-So if you file before February 15, you’re owed a tax refund and you’re claiming either the ACTC or EITC, your entire refund will be withheld until at least the February 15 deadline.
+So if you file a paper return before February 15th, you’re owed a tax refund and you’re claiming either the ACTC or EITC, your entire refund will be withheld until at least the February 15th deadline.

 Child Tax Credit